 Minimum qualification required to be considered an applicant for the position is completion of all degree requirements except dissertation.

-Additional Qualifications: A PhD in Anthropology or its equivalent received by the start date.
-August 1, 2014 for the Fall 2014 semester.
+Additional Qualifications: A PhD in Anthropology or its equivalent received by the expected start date.
 Preferred Qualifications: Prior teaching experience preferred.

 Salary is dependent upon qualifications and years of college-level teaching experience.

-The initial review date for submissions of temporary instructor candidates for the 2014 Fall semester is May 30, 2014 but the posting will remain open through April 29, 2016 to accommodate upcoming course needs and new applicants.
-Applications received by May 30, 2014 will receive priority for Fall 2014; to receive full consideration please submit all materials prior to this date.
+The additional review date for submissions of temporary instructor candidates for the 2015 Fall semester is April 1, 2015 but the posting will remain open through April 29, 2016 to accommodate upcoming course needs and new applicants.
+Applications received by April 1, 2015 will receive priority for Fall 2015; to receive full consideration please submit all materials prior to this date.
 Appointments for fall semesters are usually reviewed in April and finalists are selected once funding is confirmed for the next academic year.
 Spring semesters are reviewed in October.

-All letters will be treated as confidential per University of California policy and California state law.
-Please refer potential referees, including when letters are provided via a third party (i.e., dossier service or career center), to the UC Berkeley Statement of Confidentiality: http://apo.chance.berkeley.edu/evalltr.html prior to submitting their letters.
+All letters of reference will be treated as confidential per University of California policy and California state law.
+Please refer potential referees, including when letters are provided via a third party (i.e., dossier service or career center), to the UC Berkeley Statement of Confidentiality: http://apo.berkeley.edu/evalltr.html prior to submitting their letters.
 The department is interested in candidates who will contribute to diversity and equal opportunity in higher education through their teaching.
-Please direct questions to Cecilia Mafnas at firstname.lastname@example.org.
+Please direct questions to Angelica Espinoza at email@example.com.

 The University of California is an Equal Opportunity/Affirmative Action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, age or protected veteran status.
 For the complete University of California nondiscrimination and affirmative action policy see: http://policy.ucop.edu/doc/4000376/NondiscrimAffirmAct